NPotokin/NPotokin/README.md

 ### Hi there 👋

+🌱 I’m currently finishing META Frontend Certification 🤔 Who would have ever imagined frontend would be so interesting!

 <!--
 **NPotokin/NPotokin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.